induane/asinine-website/topics/articles/2018/editorial/article_31.rst

 equality of outcome was abandoned and the equality of opportunity was pushed.
 The result was diversity—humanity in all it's varied forms.
 The area is now an extremely diverse multi-ethnic region that is wholly different from the original vision.
-Ultimately it's a more human vision.
+It is... more human.

 These buildings happened to produce a situation where creating opportunistic equality was relatively easy.
 In the broader world, not everything is quite so cut and dry.
 A person living in a rural community will necessarily have a very different starting point than a person living in a city center.
-Their experiences are different and so the opportunities differ and that's okay.
+Their experiences are unique and so the opportunities differ and that's okay.
 Attempts to enforce specific outcomes runs into the same issues that the city planners do.
 People are wonderfully diverse and trying to enforce a preordained plan that matches a small groups vision of how things ought to be is